 • Unresolved lifetime rivalries.

 An alternative is to hire a professional power of attorney.
-A professional fiduciary can be a bank, investment firm with trust administration, a certified public accountant, or a trust company.
+A professional fiduciary can be a bank, an investment firm with trust administration, a certified public accountant, or a trust company.
 A professional fiduciary will charge a fee, but the fee is established ahead of time.
 In addition, because a professional is experienced in managing money and property, your assets are more likely to increase under this person’s or institution’s guidance.

 To ensure that your family remains partially involved and has some input, you can include a provision that allows one or more family members to discharge the fiduciary if they feel the professional is not doing a good job.
-This will allow your family to make sure the fiduciary is performing properly without having the burden of acting as fiduciary.
+This will allow your family to make sure the fiduciary is performing properly without having the burden of acting as a fiduciary.